👑

 This documentation is for 3rd party non-lua related applications who wants to use the Luarmor Ad Reward system to generate & validate keys.

-If you are a script developer, refer to this documentation instead.
+If you are a script developer, refer to instead.
 This page isn't for you.

 Your project must be approved before you can use any of these endpoints, if you don't have the "shared secrets" or "app name", contact federal.